Indian Arrival Day: Suriname

-In Suriname, Indian Arrival Day (Prawas Din) is celebrated on June 5, 1873.
+In Suriname, Indian Arrival Day (Prawas Din) is celebrated on 5 June 1873.
 On this day a ship named Lalla Rookh, arrived in Paramaribo carrying the first batch of 399 Indian Indenture Labours.

 Trinidad and Tobago

 In Trinidad and Tobago, Indian Arrival Day is celebrated on 30 May.
-It commemorates the arrival of the first indentured labourers from India in May 1845 on a ship named Fatel Razack after a journey of five months, carrying 225 Indians.
+It commemorates the arrival of the first indentured labourers from India in May 1845 on a ship named Fatel Razack after a journey of five months, carrying 275 Indians.
 Trinidad and Tobago was the first country to start this holiday.

 History

-Indian Arrival Day was first celebrated in Skinner Park, San Fernando, Trinidad and Tobago, as the East Indian Centenary on May 30, 1945 which marked the hundredth anniversary of the coming of Indians to Trinidad.
+Indian Arrival Day was first celebrated in Skinner Park, San Fernando, Trinidad and Tobago, as the East Indian Centenary on 30 May 1945 which marked the hundredth anniversary of the coming of Indians to Trinidad.
 The Acting Governor representing the Government of the United Kingdom attended indicating the significance of the observance.
 Other local dignitaries who addressed the large crowd included Timothy Roodal, George F. Fitzpatrick, Adrian Cola Rienzi, and Murli J. Kirpalani.
-Greetings were also read from Mahatma Gandhi, Lord Wavell, and Colonel Stanley, the Secretary of State for the Colonies.
+Greetings were also read from Mahatma Gandhi, Lord Wavell and Colonel Stanley, the Secretary of State for the Colonies.

-After the 1945 Centenary extravaganza, however, the celebration of the anniversary of May 30 gradually declined.
-By the 1950s, the Indians who were on the Fatel Razack as immigrants to Trinidad and Tobago were brought as "coolie" indentured laborers.
-By the early seventies only the Indian group was the Hindu Divine Life Society of the Chaguanas was staging an annual procession and ceremony under the name Indian Emigration Day.
+After the 1945 Centenary extravaganza, however, the celebration of the anniversary of 30 May gradually declined.
+By the 1950s, the Indians who were on the Fatel Razack as immigrants to Trinidad and Tobago who were "coolie" indentured labourers were long gone.
+By the early seventies, the only Indian group was the Hindu Divine Life Society of Chaguanas who was staging an annual procession and ceremony under the name Indian Emigration Day.

 Indian Emigration Day, as it was called then, had been celebrated by various organizations after 1945 with limited success.
 By 1973 the latest was organized by the Divine Life Society, which had organized small annual processions in Chaguanas for Indian Emigration Day.
 By the late seventies even that small remembrance was dwindling.

 In 1976 the Indian Revival and Reform Association (IRRA) was formed.
 They were concerned about racism against Indians and were interested in developing ideas, writing pamphlets to bring about an Indian revival and renewed pride in Indian heritage and Indian culture.
 The IRRA wanted to preserve the good things about Indian heritage and reform the ones that were no longer useful or relevant.
 The anniversary of the coming of Indians to Guyana was one of the good things that came to the IRRA notice.

-In 1977 IRRA formed committee was established to revive the memory of the coming of Indians to Trinidad on May 30, 1845 – Indian Emigration Day.
+In 1977 IRRA formed committee was established to revive the memory of the coming of Indians to Trinidad on 30 May 1845; Indian Emigration Day.
 The initial historic Committee comprised Anand Rameshwar Singh, Khalique Khan, Ramdath Jagessar, Rajiv Sieunarine, Azamudeen "Danny" Jang, Michael Sankar and Rajesh Harricharan.
 The following year Rajnie Ramlakhan, Anand Maharaj and Ashok Gobin joined in the group's celebration.